What is Methylation?

 Genetic testing can provide valuable information about how to support your biochemical pathways to facilitate optimal health.
 An inexpensive test through 23andme assesses your genetic profile, deficiencies or excesses in methylation, and other related pathways.
-Test results from 23andme must then be uploaded to one of the various websites available to translate your genetic raw data and SNPs.
+Test results from 23andme must then be uploaded to one of the various websites available to translate your raw genetic data and SNPs.

 Homocysteine and MCV are simple blood tests that can assess methylation functionality.
 Homocysteine is an amino acid byproduct of methionine metabolism.
-Increased homocysteine is like ground up glass—it’s a very damaging molecule that interferes with methylation.
+Increased homocysteine is like ground up glass—it’s a damaging molecule that interferes with methylation.
 A high homocysteine >8 and an increased MCV >90 are indicators of methylation dysfunction or a vitamin B12 or folate deficiency.
 Homocysteine tends to be inversely associated with circulating levels of folate and B12.

 • physical choices (diet, exercise, clean water, hydration, sleep, daily sunlight, taking nutrients to support and balance body chemistry)

-• biochemical impacts (anything you cannot see but affects you internally such as toxic metals, pesticides, hidden infections, EMFs, dirty electricity, air pollution, gratitude, your thoughts, perception and attitude)
+• biochemical impacts (anything you cannot see but affects you internally such as toxic metals, pesticides, hidden infections, EMFs, dirty electricity, air pollution, gratitude, your thoughts, perception, and attitude)

-• relationships, spiritual, emotional, environmental and lifestyle choices
+• relationships, spiritual, emotional, environmental, and lifestyle choices

-It’s important to start with the basics first– balance blood sugar, get rid of infections, mycotoxins and toxic heavy metals, heal the gut, optimize the microbiome, correct nutrient deficiencies, create healthy outlets to deal with inevitable stressors, sleep well, balance our natural circadian rhythm, get a daily dose of sunlight, develop healthy relationships with others, God and ourselves, and eat nutrient-dense organic foods.
+It’s essential to start with the basics first– balance blood sugar, get rid of infections, mycotoxins, and toxic heavy metals, heal the gut, optimize the microbiome, correct nutrient deficiencies, create healthy outlets to deal with inevitable stressors, sleep well, balance our natural circadian rhythm, get a daily dose of sunlight, develop healthy relationships with others, God and ourselves, and eat nutrient-dense organic foods.
 Only then can the body begin to heal naturally.